RubyMetric/rbenv-for-windows/README.md

 > Q: Why multiple Rubis can share one MSYS2?

-A: It's decided by RubyInstaller's tool: `ridk`, it's automatically loaded every time you use Ruby.
+It's decided by RubyInstaller's tool: `ridk`, it's automatically loaded every time you use Ruby.

 `ridk` has determined how you choose MSYS2, in this order: